wso2-attic/module-kafka/README.md

 1. Extract `ballerina-kafka-connector-<version>.zip` and copy containing jars in to `<BRE_HOME>/bre/lib/` `

-# Ballerina as a Kafka Consumer
+## Ballerina as a Kafka Consumer

-Service kafkaService is subscribed to topic 'test-topic'.
-Kafka records which are published to test-topic, will be dispatched to resource 'onMessage' on service 'kafkaService'.
+Service kafkaService is subscribed to topic 'test-topic' on remote kafka broker cluster.
 In this example, offsets are manually committed inside the resource by setting property autoCommit = false at service level annotation.
-Once the messages dispatched and processed, records are marked as consumed by calling commit() on 'consumer'.

 ```ballerina
 import ballerina.net.kafka;